Women’s health

 In men, urinary incontinence (UI) can be common after prostate surgery/radiation.
 In women, UI can be common after childbirth.
 There is also a high number of younger women who have UI, or FI, who are involved in high-level sports.
 So, it is not just an age-related problem.
 And ‘common’ doesn’t mean ‘normal’—you do not have to live with it.

-Click here for information on bowel and bladder health
+For information, see bowel and bladder health

 Incontinence Chronic Health Conditions 2021